Moesif/moesif-servlet/README.md

 }
 ```

+For for more information about `MoesifConfiguration`, see the [configuration options](#configuration-options).

-#### Running the Spring Boot example
+#### Running the Spring Boot Starter Example

-In order to run this example you will need to have Java 7+ and Maven installed.
+To run `spring-boot-starter-example`, make sure you have the following installed:

+- Java 7+
-Before starting, check that your maven version is 3.0.x or above:
+- Maven version 3.0.x or above.

+You can check Maven version with the following command:

 ```sh
 mvn -v
 ```
+Then follow these steps:

 1. Clone the repository